 Here’s 7 reasons why you might want to seal your ceramic tiles (often in desperation) and then wished you never did...

-1. Cleaning - Are you wanting to seal the ceramic tiles because of difficulty cleaning the surface?
+Are you wanting to seal ceramic tiles because they're difficult to clean?

 The best thing to do is treat this problem as a cleaning issue and investigate better cleaning methods such as floor scrubbers, floor care cleaning chemicals, professional mopping systems, microfibre and advanced agitation methods.
-You will need to find a sustainable process which includes chemical, agitation and extraction / soil removal that suits your level of traffic and cleaning frequency.
+You will need to find a sustainable process that includes chemical, agitation and extraction/soil removal that suits your level of traffic and cleaning frequency.
 You may also need to do a restoration clean before you restart your maintenance program and test different process combinations.

 In frustration, you might feel like you’ve tried everything to clean this #$%&* floor and failed.
 Thinking outside the mop and bucket box is often where the solution lies.
 You might have to invest some money but it will be much cheaper than sealing.
 Your floor’s cleaning answer will cost more than a cheap mop, bucket and chemical though and there may be some trial and error along the way.

-3. Slip Problems?
-Sealing for a better slip coefficient?
+Sealing for more grip and a better slip coefficient?

 Firstly, non-slip treatments which etch or microscopically texture floors can be used but may in some instances affect the look of a tile by making it dull.
 These treatments are extremely dangerous to use (using crazy acids) and can also make the floor surface very difficult to clean.